-Since the introduction of the General Data Protection Regulation (GDPR) in May 2018, the rules in this area have changed.
+Since the introduction of the General Data Protection Regulation (GDPR) in May 2018, the rules have changed.
 Does your company manage your users' personal data?
 Then you need to install a cookie banner on your website to ask them for permission to use your trackers on them.
 Yes, but it's not all about a simple information banner.

 - Cookie Banners: To conform to the GDPR and digital marketing